Decoding the Impact of the Union Budget for You

 The budget aims to provide tax relief while ensuring appropriate taxation of investment returns

-These changes require reassessing personal financial strategies for employees, stock market speculators, and property holders
+These changes require reassessing personal financial strategies for employees, property holders, and others

 Frequently Asked Questions